HelsinkiUniCollab/WeatherBasedRecommender/docs/pouta.md

 # cPouta production environment

+Production environment is updated automatically every time new code is pushed to main.
+Read more here:

 ## cPouta cloud service

 cPouta is an Infrastructure as a Service (IaaS) cloud provided by [CSC](https://www.csc.fi/)